Dundas, Ontario: Film

-In early December 2004, The West Wing did some filming; remaking parts of Dundas (Town hall, a residence, and Deluxe Restaurant) into New Hampshire locales.
+In early December 2004, The West Wing did some filming, remaking parts of Dundas (Town hall, a residence, and Deluxe Restaurant) into New Hampshire locales.
 The three episodes aired in late January and early February 2005.
-Several dozen fans of the show braved chilly weather to witness the snail's pace of television filming and grab autographs and photos with celebrities.
+Several dozen enthusiasts of this HBO series braved chilly weather to witness the snail's pace of television filming and grab autographs and photos with celebrities.

-In September 2007, a scene of The Incredible Hulk was filmed around the exterior and inside the DeLuxe Restaurant in Dundas, and other scenes were filmed at other locations in Hamilton.
+In September 2007, a scene of The Incredible Hulk was filmed around the exterior and inside the DeLuxe Restaurant in Dundas, and other scenes were filmed at different locations in Hamilton.

-From 2004–2007 parts of the YTV program Dark Oracle were also filmed in Dundas.
+From 2004 to 2007, parts of the YTV program Dark Oracle were also filmed in Dundas.

-From 2015 until present, parts of the W Network series The Good Witch have been filmed in Dundas.
+From 2015 until the present, parts of the W Network series The Good Witch have been filmed in Dundas.

 Sports

-The Dundas Blues are a junior ice hockey team from Dundas, they play in the Provincial Junior Hockey League.
+The Dundas Blues are a junior ice hockey team from Dundas, and they play in the Provincial Junior Hockey League.

-The Dundas Real McCoys are a senior ice hockey team from Dundas, they play in the Ontario Hockey Association's Allan Cup Hockey league.
-The Real McCoys won the 1986 Hardy Cup as Senior "AA" Champions of Canada.
+The Dundas Real McCoys are a senior ice hockey team from Dundas.
+They play in the Ontario Hockey Association's Allan Cup Hockey league.
+The Real McCoys won the 1986 Hardy Cup as Senior "AA" champions of Canada and are the two-time defending Allan Cup champions at the highest level of senior hockey in Canada.

 On April 3, 2010, NHL Commissioner Gary Bettman named Dundas the winner of the 2010 Kraft Hockeyville competition during a live announcement on Hockey Night in Canada.
-As a result of being named the winner, the community received $100,000 CAD in arena upgrades, and got to host an NHL pre-season game between the Ottawa Senators and Buffalo Sabres prior to the 2010–11 season.
+As a result of being named the winner, the community received $100,000 CAD in arena upgrades and got to host an NHL pre-season game between the Ottawa Senators and Buffalo Sabres prior to the 2010–11 season.

 After existing for 93 years, the Dundas Chiefs senior baseball team folded in 2010.
-The "Chiefs" had won 11 Ontario Baseball Association provincial titles over the years with the first in 1961 and the last in 2001.
-Their success included 3 straight titles from 1976 to 1978 and back-to-back titles in 1987 and 1988.
+The Chiefs had won 11 Ontario Baseball Association provincial titles over the years, with the first in 1961 and the last in 2001.
+Their success included three straight titles from 1976 to 1978 and back-to-back titles in 1987 and 1988.